quincinia/Full-Stack-Open-part-4/README.md

 Changed the connection string from `mongodb://localhost/bloglist` to `process.env.MONGODB_URI`; I don't have MongoDB set up locally.

 ## Exercise 4.2
+Added the `toJSON` formatter to the model.
+Established an import order (external dependencies -> custom modules -> init app)

 ## Exercise 4.3